Year of Publication

 My results are limited mostly by the measurement of resources and cost of living adjustments.
 Recommendations include changing the source(s) of income and leveraging the nongovernmental/private industry ability to target programs to subpopulations in the most need.

 Metzler, Paul G., "Deep and Chronic Poverty in the P.S.I.D. - Assessing the Panel Survey of Income Dynamics Using Pα and Kα Indices" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 16.